Overparametrized linear dimensionality reductions: From projection pursuit to two-layer neural networks: Outer bounds: Unsupervised learning

 As a direct consequence of Theorem~\ref{thm:div_outer_bd}, we obtain the following: \begin{thm} There exists an absolute constant $C_1 > 0$ such that

 Further, there exists $P\in \cuF_{m,\alpha}$ such that $W_2( P, \sN (\bzero, \id_m))=\sqrt{m/\alpha}$. \end{thm}

 \begin{rem} This theorem gives an upper bound on the $W_2$ radius of $\cuF_{m,\alpha}$ for all $m$.
-A comparison with Theorem \ref{thm:outer_bound_1_dim} suggests that the $\log \alpha$ factor might be due to the artifact of the proof, and we expect it to be removed via a more refined analysis.
-On the other hand, the lower bound shows that the factor $\sqrt{m}$ is necessary. \end{rem}
+A comparison with Theorem \ref{thm:outer_bound_1_dim} suggests that this upper bound is tight up to a constant factor.
+On the other hand, the lower bound $\sqrt{m / \alpha}$ shows that the factor $\sqrt{m}$ is necessary. \end{rem}

 Let us emphasize that even in the one-dimensional case, Theorem~\ref{thm:div_outer_bd} is not a consequence of Theorem~\ref{thm:outer_bound_1_dim}.
-There exist infeasible distributions that are excluded by Theorem~\ref{thm:div_outer_bd} and satisfy $W_2 (P, \sN(0, 1)) \le 1 / \sqrt{\alpha}$.
+There exist infeasible distributions $P$ that are excluded by Theorem~\ref{thm:div_outer_bd} and satisfy $W_2 (P, \sN(0, 1)) \le 1 / \sqrt{\alpha}$.
 An interesting case is the one in which $P$ is supported on a set of lower dimension.
-In particular for certain values of $\alpha$, probability measures supported on low-dimensional manifolds in $\R^m$ are not feasible, no matter how close they are to the standard normal distribution in $W_2$ distance. \begin{defn}[Information dimension \cite{renyi1959dimension}] Let $X = (X_1, \cdots, X_m)$ be an arbitrary random variable in $\R^m$, and denote for $\veps > 0$ the following discretization of $X$:
+In particular for certain values of $\alpha$, probability measures supported on low-dimensional manifolds in $\R^m$ are not feasible, no matter how close they are to the standard normal distribution in $W_2$ distance.
+In the next section, we present such an example.